-^{}We are grateful to Kristoffer Berg, Yonatan Berman, Julie Brun Bjørkheim, Fredrik Carlsen, Ségal Le Guern Herry, Lukas Lehner, Sergio Ocampo Díaz, Clara Martínez-Toledano, Rory McGee, Ole Nyhus, Thomas Piketty, Enrico Rubolino, Daniel Waldenström, Gabriel Zucman, and Andreas Økland, for comments and suggestions.
+^{}We are grateful to Kristoffer Berg, Yonatan Berman, Julie Brun Bjørkheim, Fredrik Carlsen, Ségal Le Guern Herry, Xavier Jara-Tamayo, Lukas Lehner, Rory McGee, Ole Nyhus, Sergio Ocampo Díaz, Thomas Piketty, Enrico Rubolino, Violetta van Veen, Daniel Waldenström, Andreas Økland, seminar participants at the LSE International Inequalities Institute, Sapienza U of Rome, and at the 45th meeting of the Norwegian Economic Association for comments and suggestions.
 Gaute Skrove provided excellent research assistance.
 The technology to access the data remotely, Microdata.no, was developed in a collaboration between the Norwegian Center for Research Data (NSD) and Statistics Norway as part of the RAIRD infrastructure project, funded by the Research Council of Norway.
 The set of codes to fully replicate the results of this work (upon granted access to Microdata.no) will be made available to reviewers to ensure a transparent code review process, and upon publication, they will be made publicly available on Open Science Framework here: osf.io/a5ysc/.
-Iacono acknowledges financial support from the Norwegian Research Council project Make Taxation Fair led by Paolo Piacquadio, project number 315765.
+Iacono acknowledges financial support from the Norwegian Research Council project Make Taxation Fair, project number 315765.
 The views expressed herein are those of the authors and do not necessarily reflect those of our institutions.
 All errors are our own.